 In the first year, students are taught the core concepts of community health sciences (Population Health & Medicine course, Block 1) in the subjects of epidemiology, research and statistical methods, the framework for the determinants of health, disease prevention, health promotion, occupational and environmental health, health policy, and evidence-based medicine and critical appraisal.
 In the Human Development course (Block 2), lectures and tutorials emphasize the social determinants of health and applications of principles of community development to health promotion at various stages in the life cycle.
 In the systems blocks, sessions address community health objectives related to specific body systems and diseases.

-At the beginning of the third year, Introduction to Clerkship teaching sessions focus on organizational aspects of medicine and other community health science topics relevant to all clerkship rotations.
-The clerkship years provide the student with opportunities to apply the principles of community health sciences to the practice of public health in the community and the preparation of a health policy paper and presentation.
-These opportunities occur in the Family Medicine/Public Health and Multiple Specialty rotations, respectively.
+At the beginning of the third year, Transition to Clerkship teaching sessions focus on organizational aspects of medicine and other community health science topics relevant to all clerkship rotations.
+The clerkship years provide the student with opportunities to apply the principles of community health sciences to the practice of public health in the community.
 The department also provides students with the opportunity to choose an elective rotation in Public Health and Preventative Medicine.
 First Nations.
 Métis and Inuit Health core competencies in cultural safety and the historical context of health services are an important component of undergraduate teaching and are emphasized throughout the curriculum.

 The third edition of the Objectives for the Qualifying Examination of the Medical Council of Canada include many objectives related to population and public health, as well as organizational, legal and ethical aspects of the health system, demonstrating the importance and relevance of a community health curriculum in the training of medical doctors.
 These objectives include a large number of topics that are learned in sessions organized by the Department of Community Health Sciences.